hendhamdi/deep_learning-cnn-master.github.io/README.md

 - Residential
 - Herbaceous Vegetation

-## Dépendances
+## Dependencies
-Assurez-vous d'avoir les bibliothèques suivantes installées :
+Ensure the following libraries are installed:
 - Python 3.x
 - PyTorch
 - Matplotlib
 - Scikit-learn
-- MySQL (si besoin de stockage supplémentaire)
+- MySQL (if additional storage is needed)

-## Utilisation
+## Usage
-### Partitionnement des données
+### Data Splitting
-Le script `split.py` dans le répertoire `other` divise le dataset en ensembles d'entraînement et de test :
+The `split.py` script in the  `other` directory splits the dataset into training and testing sets:
     ```python
     from sklearn.model_selection import train_test_split

-Exemple d'utilisation inclus dans le script
+An example of usage is included in the script.

-### Entraînement du modèle
+### Model Training
-.Phase d'entraînement : Ajustement des poids avec rétropropagation.
+.
+Training Phase : Adjusting weights through backpropagation.

-.Phase de test : Évaluation de la capacité du modèle à généraliser.
+.Testing Phase : Evaluating the model's ability to generalize.

-## Résultats
+## Results
-.Précision finale : 85% (entraînement), 81% (test).
+.Final Accuracy : 85% (training), 81% (testing).

-.Tendances observées : Diminution progressive de la perte, augmentation constante de la précision.
+.Observed Trends : Progressive decrease in loss, consistent increase in accuracy.

-## Visualisation
+## Visualization
-Un graphique illustrant la perte et la précision par époque est généré et sauvegardé en PDF.
+A graph illustrating loss and accuracy across epochs is generated and saved as a PDF.

 ![image](https://github.com/user-attachments/assets/fc3eea4d-0a4c-419a-98e6-85de635e511e)
 ![image](https://github.com/user-attachments/assets/202f89dd-5432-4479-bf0b-e5b6c99158a6)